datascienceconfidential/datascienceconfidential.github.io/_posts/2018-02-07-jigsaw-equation.md

 ## Model

-Let us ignore the geometry of the situation completely, and assume we have a jigsaw puzzle with $N$ pieces, which is divided into $b$ sections, each of which consists of $n_i$ pieces.
+Let us ignore the geometry of the situation completely, and assume we have a jigsaw puzzle with $N$ pieces, which is divided into $b$ sections, where the $i^{th}$ section consists of $n_i$ pieces.
 The pieces within each section are assumed to have the same colour or pattern, and the different sections are assumed to be distinguishable from each other.

 The sections can be permuted among themselves in $b!$ ways, and (ignoring orientations) there are $n_i!$ ways of permuting the pieces in the $i^{th}$ section.
 So, altogether, the number of possible configurations (or roughly, the amount of trial and error required (or <i>thermodynamic probability</i>, as I believe it is called in statistical mechanics)) is